sahar2339/argocd/README.md

 Before you begin, you should:

-* Deploy one or more Vultr Kubernetes Cluster with at least 3 nodes.
+* Deploy one or more Kubernetes Cluster with at least 3 nodes.

 * Have cluster-admin privileges.